TrangDoThuy/AutoHotKey/README.md

 # Auto split sentences to Scapple
 ## Description:
 1. Copy 1 paragraph that you want to import into Scapple
+2. In the Scapple file, press Ctrl + Shift + s
 ## Text instructions:
 1. Right-Click on your desktop.